rob-webaverse/ethereum-backend/README.md

 ---

- ## Before You Begin

-Before you begin we recommend you read about the basic building blocks that assemble an application:
-* Git - [Download & Install Git](https://git-scm.com/downloads).
-OSX and Linux machines typically have this already installed.
-* Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.

----

 ## Quick Install

 Once you've installed all basic building blocks, you're just a few steps away from starting to develop your application.
 To clone and run this repository excute these command using command line: